What are the main steps involved in an interior design process?

 3. Design development and documentation

 Construction drawings, otherwise known as the final working drawings, are created.
-They encompass every aspect of the project from the beginning to the end and include floor plans, perspective drawings, ceilings plans, elevations, design elements, and many other considerations.
+They encompass every aspect of the project from the beginning to the end and include floor plans, perspective drawings, ceiling plans, elevations, design elements, and many other considerations.

 At this stage, a list of the written specifications for each furnishings and materials to be used is created.
 This list will help the freelance interior designer not to miss out on anything and can use it as a checklist when sourcing out the materials and products to use.

-The final documentation also maps out critical aspects such as a timeframe that each activity would consume, in both a consecutive and overlapping format.
+The final documentation also maps out critical aspects such as the timeframe that each activity would consume, in both a consecutive and overlapping format.
 The documents created in this stage: the drawings, schedules, specifications, and timeframe can be used as a legally binding contract between the interior designer and the client.
 This is why the client must approve and agree to every document created and make adjustments where necessary.

-Once the final design concept is approved, the interior designer moves to the next stage, which involves the execution.
+Once the final design concept is approved, the interior designer moves to the next stage, which involves execution.
 The implementation phase marks the realization of the design, and the designer will move to get the contractors and prepare a comprehensive schedule of work.
 This schedule will include everything that needs to be followed until the work is completed.

 Before the materials sourced are used, the designers will have to inspect them and ensure that they are in the proper structure, and if any damaged goods are found they are to be taken for replacement.